PLO-NIKO/node-red-contrib-nhc2/readme.md

   - Search and select a device by name (sorted alphabetically).
   - Choose a specific property or `All` to receive full payloads.
   - View a table of `PropertyDefinitions` (HasStatus, CanControl, Description).
+  - **Brightness Handling**: On startup the node loads the current brightness from the latest `devices.list`.
+When `Brightness` is selected:
+    - Any incoming brightness update is forwarded immediately.
+    - The node listens for `Status` changes—sending the latest brightness (or `100` if unknown) when the device turns **On**, and `0` when it turns **Off**.
   - Node label displays `Device Name [Property]`.
+  - Debug logging and status display of last payload and timestamp.

 ### NHC2 Output